melanchall/drywetmidi/Docs/articles/tools/Sanitizer.md

 ### OrphanedNoteOnEventsPolicy

 In some MIDI files you can encounter [Note On](xref:Melanchall.DryWetMidi.Core.NoteOnEvent) events without corresponding [Note Off](xref:Melanchall.DryWetMidi.Core.NoteOffEvent) ones.
-For example, in this example we're creating a file with the first event is an orphaned [Note On](xref:Melanchall.DryWetMidi.Core.NoteOnEvent) one:
+For example, here we're creating a file with the first event is an orphaned _Note On_ one:

 ```csharp
 var midiFile = new MidiFile(